-This easy slow cooker (or instant pot) Brown Sugar Balsamic Pulled Pork takes minutes to put together – what a delicious crowd pleaser!
+This easy slow cooker (or instant pot) Brown Sugar Balsamic Pulled Pork is healthier than most, takes minutes to put together and is a delicious crowd pleaser!

-Although it’s hard to beat something fresh off the grill this time of year, there’s also something wonderful about a meal that requires no last minute prep.
+I love a meal that requires no last minute prep, especially when we’re entertaining guests.
 This Brown Sugar Balsamic Pulled Pork can be made early in the day (or a day in advance) and simply warmed before eating.
 Tote it in your slow cooker to a party, potluck or picnic for a super easy, crazy delicious meal that young, old, and all ages in between, will enjoy.

 I dropped off a container of this pulled pork and a package of my Easy Buttermilk Brioche Buns to a friend this past week.
 Later that evening, I got this text: “For sure, drool worthy!!!
 Oh my word, that was so good!!!
 Dad and I both loved it!!”
 Everyone else who’s tried it has had the same response.